ephremta/ephremta/README.md

 <!-- Senior data scientist with a strong background in credit scoring, machine learning, and natural language processing (NLP), aiming to leverage advanced analytics to drive business insights, optimize decision-making processes, and foster innovation in dynamic environments. -->

-Senior Full-Stack Data Scientist specializing in fintech solutions and NLP, currently developing a no-code credit decisioning platform with LLM integration.
-Expertise in MLOps, production ML pipeline, and data pipeline with strong proficiency in cutting-edge tools and frameworks.
-Proven track record of leading teams to build scalable, production-ready data products.
+Senior Full-Stack Data Scientist specializing in fintech solutions and NLP.
+I’m currently developing a no-code credit decisioning platform with LLM integration.
+I have experience building production ML and data pipelines and managing a small team of machine learning and data engineers to build and deploy production-ready data products.

 ## Technical Skills